Category Uncategorized

 juce article and cover

-Building a BitCrusher app with the latest versions of JUCE is fairly simple for a C++ developer, even if she’s never used JUCE before.
-I’m walking you through the different steps of the process in an article in the January 2017 issue of Linux Magazine France.
-The only caveat is… that you should be able to read French! (and buy the magazine, of course) 😉 French version Construire une application de BitCrusher est un jeu d’enfant pour un développeur C++ avec l’aide de la dernière version de JUCE, même sans aucune connaissance de JUCE préalable.
-Je vous guide à travers les différentes étapes du processus dans un article publié dans le numéro de Linux Magazine France de Janvier 2017 (numero 200).
-A l’issue de l’article, vous aurez une petite application graphique vous permettant de déformer le son des fichiers audio que vous y déposerez.
-Bonne lecture!
+Building a BitCrusher app with JUCE is easy.
+You just need to know C++.
+Even if you have never used JUCE before, you can follow along.
+I explain the full process step by step.
+You can find the article in the January 2017 issue of Linux Magazine France.
+There is one catch: the article is in French.
+And yes, you need to buy the magazine. 😉 French version Construire une application BitCrusher avec JUCE est simple.
+Un développeur C++ peut y arriver facilement.
+Même sans expérience préalable de JUCE.
+Je détaille chaque étape dans un article du Linux Magazine France de Janvier 2017 (numéro 200).
+A la fin de l’article, vous aurez une petite application graphique.
+Elle vous permettra de modifier le son des fichiers audio que vous y déposerez.
+Bonne lecture !

 Audio Developer Conference 2016